Actual Knowledge Gain as Privacy Loss in Local Privacy Accounting: Introduction

 \subsection{Motivation}

-Although it is unlikely for an adversary to derive the true value of queried objects from the result of an LDP query using Bayesian inference, the definition of LDP does not explicitly guarantee the extent to which an adversary could learn or infer about an object.
-For instance, an LDP query may inquire about a person's age, and while it is improbable for an adversary to deduce the age from the query, can we also ensure that the adversary is unlikely to learn anything about whether the person has a certain disease?
-To address this gap, this paper introduces learning limits for gaining knowledge about statements.
-Informally, a learning limit prevents the posterior belief of an adversary about a statement from changing too much compared to the prior belief after a query.
-Subsequently, this paper demonstrates that LDP is equivalent to providing a global learning limit for all statements, and vice versa.
+Suppose an adversary has a prior belief about an object, derived either from the prior distribution of the object or from a subjective\footnote{One is allowed to have any prior belief as long as it is consistent with known observations and knowledge (Section \ref{sec:belief}).
+With enough effective observations, any prior belief will eventually converge to the true value \cite{bernardo2009bayesian}.} belief, and performs an LDP query against an object.
+Following Bayes' rule, the adversary's posterior belief about the object's value will remain similar to their prior belief.
+However, the definition of LDP does not explicitly guarantee the extent to which an adversary could learn or infer about an object.
+For instance, an LDP query may inquire about a person's age, and while it is improbable for an adversary to significantly update their belief about the age, can we also ensure that the adversary is unlikely to learn anything about whether the person has a certain disease?
+To address this gap, this paper introduces a learning limit on gaining knowledge about statements.
+Informally, a learning limit prevents the posterior belief $Q(f | y)$ of an adversary about a statement $f$ from changing too much compared to the prior belief $Q(f)$ after a query returns $y$.
+Subsequently, Section \ref{sec:equivalance} demonstrate that LDP is equivalent to providing a global learning limit for all statements specific to the queried object, and vice versa, formulated as:

+where $y$ is an $\epsilon$-LDP query.
+This equivalence can be extended to all statements specific to the queried object and other objects conditionally independent of the query given the queried object.

 However, while LDP provides a learning limit, it does not necessarily mean that an adversary can always gain knowledge exactly as the limit from every output of an LDP query.
 Consider the following example: